rleber/bun/doc/file_format/file_format.md

 Eac archived file is then composed of a series of such links.
 In some cases, a link with a BCW of all zeros may occur.
 This signifies end of file.
 Additionally, it _may_ be the case (I have some doubt), that a word containing 0xf000 (Octal 0170000) may mark the end of some files.

+So far, I have encountered four types of files (there may well be others).
+Each has a distinctively different content and format.
+These file types are:
+- Text files
+- Huffman coded files
+- Freeze files
+- Executable files

 _Text Archive Files_